lydiacg/calculator/README.md

 `Calculator(memory: float = 0)`

-The calculator class is instantiated with 1 property, _memory.
-This is set to 0 by default but can set to any float. _memory should only be changed by class methods.
+The calculator class is instantiated with 1 property, `_memory`.
+This is set to 0 by default but can set to any float. `_memory` should only be changed by class methods.

 ## Functions